Waste service strike

 • All furniture and fittings in the treatment area must be kept clean and in good repair.

-• Tables, couches, seats, etc, used in the treatment area must have a smooth, impervious surface which is regularly wiped down with disinfectant and covered by a disposable paper sheet, changed after each client.
+• Tables, couches, seats, etc, used in the treatment area must have a smooth surface.
+It should be wiped down regularly with disinfectant and covered by a disposable paper sheet, changed after each client.

-• A 'No Smoking' sign must be prominently displayed.
+• A 'No Smoking' sign must be displayed in a visible location.

 Cleanliness of practitioners